-SECTION 6.01 PROJECT DECISION MAKING.
-Recognizing the partnership between Grantor and Grantee, key decisions on significant aspects of the Transitway Project may be brought to a policy maker working group for mutual agreement.
+Section 6.01 Project Decision Making.
+Recognizing the partnership between Grantor and Grantee, key decisions on significant aspects of the Transitway Project will be brought to a policy maker working group for mutual agreement.
 Grantee and Grantor will timely share information such that staff and policy makers can implement this cooperative approach.